Alan Tyrrell

 Alan Rupert Tyrrell, QC (27 June 1933 – 23 October 2014) was a British lawyer and Conservative Party politician.

 Biography

-Alan Tyrrell was born on 27 June 1933.
+Alan Tyrrell was born on 27 June 1933 in the Belgian Congo where his parents Trevor Tyrrell and Winifred Mackenzie were missionaries.
+He studied law at the London School of Economics and qualified as a barrister with the Gray's Inn Bar Association in 1956.
 He was made a Queen's Counsel in 1976, and appeared in a number of controversial cases.

-He was elected as Conservative member of the European Parliament for London East in 1979, but lost his seat in 1984, and was defeated again in 1989.
+Tyrrell was elected as Conservative member of the European Parliament for London East in 1979, but lost his seat in 1984, and was defeated again in 1989.

-He later became a deputy high court judge.

-Alan Tyrrell died on 23 October 2014.
+Tyrrell later became a deputy high court judge.
+He died on 23 October 2014, at the age of 81.